quiknode-labs/qn-oss/packages/libs/sdk/README.md

 > :warning: **This is an alpha release** This release is not feature-complete or production-ready yet and only meant as a technical preview.
 The API could break in subsequent alpha and beta releases until the 1.0.0 release is finalized.

-An SDK from [QuickNode](https://www.quicknode.com/) making it easy for developers to interact with the blockchain.
+An SDK from [QuickNode](https://www.quicknode.com/) making it easy for developers to interact with QuickNode's services.

-Currently supports getting started with [QuickNode GraphQL API](https://www.quicknode.com/graph-api) in a blink!
+Currently the SDK makes it even easier to use the [QuickNode Graph API](https://www.quicknode.com/graph-api) to query market insights, trading data, transactions by wallets and contracts, cached NFT images, and more!

 [![Coverage Status](https://coveralls.io/repos/github/quiknode-labs/qn-oss/badge.svg?branch=main)](https://coveralls.io/github/quiknode-labs/qn-oss?branch=main)
 [![npm](https://img.shields.io/npm/dm/@quicknode/sdk)](https://www.npmjs.com/package/@quicknode/sdk)